Philadelphia Eagles vs. Washington Football Team NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Washington stats and trends

-- In Washington's 15 games this year, it has five wins against the spread.
+- Washington has five wins against the spread in 15 games this season.

-- The Football Team have covered the spread once this season when underdogs by 3.5 points or more (in eight chances).
+- Washington's games this year have hit the over on seven of 15 set point totals (46.7%).

-- Washington's games this year have eclipsed the over/under seven times in 15 opportunities (46.7%).
+- The Football Team average 19.8 points per game, comparable to the 21.2 the Eagles surrender.

-- Washington is 3-2 against the spread and 4-1 overall when the team notches more than 21.2 points.
+- Washington is 3-2 against the spread and 4-1 overall in games when it records more than 21.2 points.

-- In games that Washington totals more than 320.2 yards, the team is 3-4 against the spread and 4-3 overall.
+- When Washington amasses more than 320.2 yards, the team is 3-4 against the spread and 4-3 overall.

-- The Football Team have turned the ball over eight more times (23 total) than the Eagles have forced a turnover (15) this season.
+- This season the Football Team have turned the ball over 23 times, eight more than the Eagles' takeaways (15).

 Home and road insights

-- At home this year, Washington has two wins against the spread and is 3-4 overall.
+- Washington has covered the spread twice at home, and is 3-4 overall there, this season.

-- Washington has hit the over twice in seven home games this year.
+- This season, in seven home games, Washington has hit the over twice.

-- Away from home, Philadelphia is 5-3 overall and 5-3 against the spread.
+- On the road, Philadelphia is 5-3 overall and 5-3 against the spread.

 - The Eagles have two wins ATS (2-1) as 3.5-point favorites or more away from home.